What to Wear to a Country Club: 2026 Style Guide

 Men often err by wearing athletic crew socks with golf shoes (opt for low-cut or no-show styles) or forgetting to remove their hat upon entering the clubhouse.
 Women sometimes choose athleisure wear that blurs the line between workout attire and golf wear—when uncertain, choose pieces specifically marketed as golf or tennis apparel.

-Building a Country Club Wardrobe on Any Budget
+Building Your Country Club Wardrobe

 Creating a country club-appropriate wardrobe doesn't require unlimited funds.
 Start with versatile basics: two or three quality golf polos or tennis shirts, one pair of golf shorts or pants, and appropriate footwear for your sport.
 Choose neutral colors like navy, white, black, and khaki that mix easily and remain perpetually appropriate.